panweihit/DropNeuron/README.md

 Look at the instructions and a sample of results on top of the script of each example.

-You will use a command looking like this with FIVE input parameters.
-You can use the parameter in the examples.
+You will use a command like this with FIVE input parameters.
+In the header of each script, you can check the parameters I use for the experiments in the paper.

     python examplename.py argv[1] argv[2] argv[3] argv[4] argv[5]